Teradata/jupyter-demos/README.md

 ### Open Source

 #### Parkinson's Disease Prediction using Signal Processing
-Detect Parkinson's Disease at an early stage by using Vantage InDB functions for model training and scoring to compare the performance of two models against biomedical voice measurements.<br>
+Detect Parkinson's Disease at an early stage by using Teradata InDB functions for model training and scoring to compare the performance of two models against biomedical voice measurements.<br>
 [Python Version](./UseCases/Parkinsons_Disease_Prediction/Parkinsons_Disease_Prediction_Python.ipynb)

 #### Semantic Clustering using OpenSource Language Models
-Bring a language model into Vantage and run NLP models in the database<br>
+Bring a language model into Teradata and run NLP models in the database<br>
 [Python Version](./UseCases/Language_Models_InVantage/Semantic_Clustering_Python.ipynb)

 #### Semantic Similarity using OpenSource Language Models